dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 This then translates to the following geometric patterns:

-- **Rule 1.** Look for paths for which a proportionally important part of their nodes are not as highly connected as the rest.
+- **Rule 1.** Look for paths for which a proportionally important/central part of their nodes are not as highly connected as the rest.

 - **Rule 2.** Do not restrict the location of those paths to be confined to a particular community (or other subset) of the graph.

 - **Rule 3.** The length of the paths considered should not be restricted.

-- **Rule 4.** Look for paths with several bifurcation points, and study their behavior from those points.
+- **Rule 4.** Look for paths with several **bifurcation points** (Bifurcation points represent critical values in a system where sudden qualitative changes occur in its behavior.
+These changes manifest when small adjustments to parameter values cause significant shifts in the system's dynamics), and study their behavior from those points.

 - **Rule 5.** Among the possible paths in the graph, closed paths or cycles are more relevant that simple paths.